agentmorris/MegaDetector/megadetector.md

 To apply this model to larger image sets on a single machine, we recommend a different script, [run_detector_batch.py](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/detection/run_detector_batch.py).
 This outputs data in the [MegaDetector results format](https://github.com/agentmorris/MegaDetector/tree/main/megadetector/api/batch_processing#megadetector-batch-output-format), so you can work with the results in tools like [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/).

-To use run_detector_batch.py on Windows, when you open a new Mambaforge prompt, don't forget to do this:
+To use run_detector_batch.py on Windows, when you open a new Miniforge prompt, don't forget to do this:

 ```batch
 cd c:\git\MegaDetector